psklight/volume_grating/README.md

-# holo_py
+# ``volume_grating``
-``holo_py`` is a Python library that makes hologram simulation intuitive and transparent as much as possible.
+``volume_grating`` is a Python library that makes simulation of volume gratings (or holograms) intuitive and transparent as much as possible.
 It is written with a proper object-oriented programming mindset where physical entities are properly defined.

-Documentation, including API and tutorials, can be found in ``doc`` folder.